 Jin quickly realizes that traditional samurai techniques are not suitable against the whole army of invaders, and becomes a Phantom.
 He learns to discreetly eliminate enemies and use non-standard methods such as poisoning water in barrels and incite bears on the soldiers, which they locked in sticky cells.
 “Only cowards strike from the shadows,” says Uncle to his nephew in memory, but Jin has no other options.

 The chosen venue and era bring back classic Akira Kurosawa films, and sometimes the game even quotes them.
 One of the famous director’s favorite techniques is to create dynamics with the help of natural phenomena, not the movements of actors.
 That’s why leaves constantly fall from all the trees, and hydrangeas and chrysanthemums sway in the wind in Ghost of Tsushima.

 Thanks to these effects, it is difficult to take your eyes away from the local species.
 The graphic component can be problematic.
 The protagonist, for example, is not reflected in puddles, and the textures in some places have low resolution.
-But this is all the little things compared to what luxurious views open up in the course of the passage.
+But these are all the little things compared to what luxurious views open up in the course of the passage.
 Rosses of colorful leaves scatter from steps, the sun beautifully pierces through the crowns of maples and oaks, and the path to the chosen target on the map indicates not a marker, and with a breeze of wind.
 Well, the soundtrack perfectly emphasizing the mood of each scene.